roni-mazor/roni-mazor/README.md

 📫 You can reach me at ro6596@gmail.com

-💙 Fun fact: I love cooking, running, and reading 🎨
+💙 Fun fact: I love cooking, running, and history 🎨

 Connect with me:
 https://www.linkedin.com/in/roni-mazor/